Bengal Nights

-La Nuit Bengali is the English-language title of 1933 Romanian novel, Mayitreyi, written by the author and philosopher Mircea Eliade.
+La Nuit Bengali is the French-language title of 1933 Romanian novel, Mayitreyi, written by the author and philosopher Mircea Eliade.

-It is a fictionalized account of the love story between Eliade, who was visiting India at the time, and the young Maitreyi Devi (protégée of the great Bengali poet Rabindranath Tagore, who became a famous writer herself).
+It is a fictionalized account of the relationship between Eliade, who was visiting India at the time, and the young Maitreyi Devi (protégée of the great Bengali poet Rabindranath Tagore), who became a famous writer herself.
 The novel was translated into Italian in 1945, German in 1948, Spanish in 1952, Bengali in 1988, Esperanto in 2007 (as Fraŭlino Maitreyi as part of the Serio Oriento-Okcidento), Catalan in 2011, Georgian in 2019, and Albanian in 2022.
 Its most famous translation is the one in French, published as La Nuit Bengali in 1950.

 For many years, Maitreyi was not aware that the story had been published.
 After reading a translated version, she wrote her own version of the relationship in 1974.
 Entitled Na Hanyate, it was originally published in Bengali.
 It was published in English as It Does Not Die.

 In fulfillment of a promise Eliade made to Maitreyi that his novel would not be published in English during their lifetimes, an English translation of Mayitreyi, Bengal Nights did not appear until 1993.
 In 1994, the University of Chicago Press published Mayitreyi and Na Hanyate in English as companion volumes.